dcanadillas/waypoint-tfc-agents/README.md

 So, I have decided to use a simple deployment tool like [Waypoint](https://www.waypointproject.io/) that helps on this by:
 * Injecting the container variables without the need to define them on the manifest, so you can secure the process in different ways
+* Using HashiCorp Vault to store the Terraform Cloud Agent token in a secured way
 * Watching container logs on the agent without having to access the Kubernetes cluster from your local machine
 * To update your agent is as simple as running the following command: `waypoint up`